 Our testers hit every 2019 BBCOR bat.
-We tracked the exit speeds of those hits, measured barrel sizes and swing weights as well as detailed our testers’ feedback.
+We tracked the exit speeds of those hits, measured barrel sizes and swing weights as well as detailed our testers’ feedback and took over 2,100 surveys on bat usage for 2019.
 We graded out each bat and found the best BBCOR Bat for 2019, regardless of price, is the Quatro Pro or the Meta Prime.

 We loved, to name a few things, the smooth smash on hits and mishits, the exit velocities and balance.

 |Category (Click for Full Review)||Bat|